 He scheduled a meeting and came equipped with ideas for the university.
 When Rick sat down, he quickly realized the consultation was actually a sales pitch for commercial real estate in the Northern Virginia area.
 This was his aha moment.
 Rick knew a university could have a greater impact on the economy and innovation if it did things in a different way.
 He soon decided to sell his company and make his mark in higher education.

 Leadership requires two things: a vision of the world that does not yet exist and the ability to communicate it.- Simon Sinek

-Higher education is a gamechanger.
+Higher education is a game-changer.
 University faculty, staff, and students are working every day to solve problems that fundamentally impact all of our lives.
-They are curing disease.
+They are curing diseases.
 Combating climate change.
 Educating the next generation of leaders.

 Rick knew he could translate higher education from the classroom to the community.
 It was his connection to Arizona State University President Michael Crow — who Rick attended graduate school with at Syracuse University in New York and having Crow as chairman of the board of his company — that brought him to ASU.